mnaveenchand/github-bookmarking-app/README.md

 # conradchallenge
 Restful endpoints to bookmark git repositories
-Start the service using node index from command line
+Start the service using node from command line

 `C:\conradchallenge>node index`
 Using the endpoints are briefly explained in the following table